 During an instrumental assessment of swallowing, the clinician may use information from cardiac, respiratory, and oxygen-saturation monitors to monitor any changes to physiologic or behavioral condition.
 Other signs to monitor include color changes, nasal flaring, and suck/swallow/breathe patterns.

 The roles of the SLP in the instrumental evaluation of swallowing and feeding disorders include

-- interpreting and applying data from instrumental evaluations to (a) determine the severity and nature of the swallowing disorder and the child’s potential for safe oral feeding and (b) formulate dysphagia treatment plans, including recommendations for optimal feeding techniques;
+- interpreting and applying data from instrumental evaluations to (a) determine the severity and nature of the swallowing disorder and the child’s potential for safe oral feeding and (b) formulate feeding and swallowing treatment plans, including recommendations for optimal feeding techniques; and

 Procedures take place in a child-friendly environment with toys, visual distracters, rewards, and a familiar caregiver, if possible and when appropriate.
-Various items to facilitate success and replicate a typical mealtime experience, including preferred foods, familiar food containers, utensil options and seating options, are included in the room.
+Various items are available in the room to facilitate success and replicate a typical mealtime experience, including preferred foods, familiar food containers, utensil options, and seating options.

 Preparing the Child

 - For the child who is able to understand, the clinician explains the procedure, the purpose of the procedure, and the test environment in a developmentally appropriate manner.